MicrosoftDocs/semantic-kernel-docs/semantic-kernel/agents/index.md

 When you start your journey with Semantic Kernel, we recommend that you start with building a copilot.
 This is because copilots are easier to build and safer to deploy because the user is always in control.
 Once you have a copilot, you can then turn it into a fully automated agent by removing the need for user input.

 ## Building your first agent
-As we'll see, building an agent with Semantic Kernel is extremely easy, but before we begin, let's first understand the core building blocks of an agent.

-### The building blocks of an agent
 An agent is made up of three core building blocks: [plugins](./plugins/index.md), [planners](./planners/index.md), and its persona.
 These building blocks are what allow an agent to retrieve information from the user or other systems, plan how to use that information, and use that information to respond to a user or perform an action.

 ![Plugins, planners, and persona](../media/plugins-planners-personas.png)